peteward44/atlasbuilder-rust/README.md

       --meta-output <meta-output>
           Output filename for meta file [default: ] -m, --meta-template <meta-template>
           Template to use for outputted meta information.
+Either a name of an existing template (json-hash, json-array, toml, yaml, xml) or a path to a file for your own custom template [default: json-hash]
-See docs for details [default: json-hash] -p, --padding <padding>
+  -p, --padding <padding>
           Pixel padding inbetween subimages [default: 2]
       --input-name-root-dir <input-name-root-dir>